jkischkel/rspeck/README.md

 rspeck "returns nil"
 ```

-This first runs `ack`, with a result like this:
+This runs `ack`, with a result like this:

 ```
 spec/unit/notifications/runnable_spec.rb
 128:      it "returns nil" do
 ```

-The result is pused to run the example:
+The result is parsed to run the example:

 ```
 bundle exec rake spec SPEC=spec/unit/notifications/runnable_spec.rb:128
 ```

-If multiple matches are found, all of them are executed.
+If multiple matches are found, all of them are tested.

 ## TODO ##